Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays

 Using her research and that of other psychologists and sociologists, Tannen outlines the idea that men and women are raised to communicate differently.
 Little girls bond by sharing secrets and comforting each other by sharing stories, looking into one another's eyes, and becoming intimate through vulnerability.
 Boys, on the other hand, live in a hierarchical world where they need to struggle to find their place.
 Tannen's research shows that men do bond, but it is by negotiating in a more competitive environment where listening for too long makes them feel they are put down, and where they share problems to have a friend give them solutions or to be reassured the problem isn't important.

-These differences in expectations about close relationships, Tannen concludes, cause men and women to be frustrated in intimate relationships with the opposite sex, especially marriage.
-However, Tannen reassures us, learning about these communication differences can help couples to say what they mean and hear what the other person is trying to communicate.
+These differences in expectations about close relationships, Tannen concludes, cause men and women to be frustrated in intimate relationships with the opposite sex, especially in marriage.
+However, Tannen reassures us that learning about these communication differences can help couples to say what they mean and hear what the other person is trying to communicate.

 Tannen asks us to move away from psychological models of relationships that assign blame to one sex or the other and to instead move to a sociolinguistic understanding of communication between the sexes.
 Ideally, couples can adapt to one another's styles, but also understand when it is more effective to get some communication needs to be met by other friends.
 Ultimately, Tannen seeks to relieve the pressure on communication in marriage by giving couples more realistic expectations.

-What is the Context of Publication and Author Purpose?
+What is the context of publication and the author's purpose?